 - 6.1.
-Business New Zealand recommends that: - (a) There are no further increases in both the youth and adult minimum wage rates. - (b) Government focus on increased access to training and employment for young people, and that the youth minimum wage rate be abolished so that this restriction on employment of young persons is removed. - (c) The exemption from the minimum wage rate applying to individuals undertaking 60 or more credits of training towards a qualification on the National Qualifications Framework continue. - (d) Statistics New Zealand is given funding for development of a Real Disposable Income Index.
+Business New Zealand recommends that: - (a) Statistics New Zealand is given funding for development of a Real Disposable Income Index. - (b) There are no further increases in either the youth and adult minimum wage rate. - (c) Government focus on increased access to training and employment for young people, and that the youth minimum wage rate be abolished so that this restriction on employment of young persons is removed. - (d) The exemption from the minimum wage rate applying to individuals undertaking 60 or more credits of training towards a qualification on the National Qualifications Framework is re-instated.